silverstripeltd/silverstripe-discoverer/docs/simple-usage.md

 * `SearchForm()`: Output a basic `<form></form>` that can be used to submit a search request.
   * The important bit here is that it uses a query param `q` to pass the search query to the search method.
+  * Not covered in this demo is filtering.
+You will likely want to add additional form fields for any filters, and pass those values along within your query params.
 * `SearchResults()`: If the `q` query param is present, then this method will attempt to search, and return results for the template to process.
   * A `Results` object is what is returned, and this has a few key method, like `getRecords()` (which is a